AubreezeyM/FizzBuzz/readme.md

 # What is this?
 I dunno.
-A python thing I did with my boyfriend.
-Liked it enough to upload.
+A bunch of FizzBuzz solutions I do when bored.
+Various languages.